 The Electron Microscopy Core supports research that requires scanning or transmission electron microscopy.
 Services include scanning and transmission electron microscopy, immunoelectron microscopy, x-ray microanalysis, digital imaging and analysis, and preparation of materials and biological specimens.
 The core is located in the Veterinary Medicine Building and is hosted by the Department of Veterinary Pathobiology.

-The transgenic Animal Core provides many services, including but not limited to chromosome counting, generation of transgenic mice on FVB and c57BI6 strains using client’s DNA, and genotyping assays.
+The Animal Modeling Core provides many services, including but not limited to chromosome counting, generation of transgenic mice on FVB and c57BI6 strains using client’s DNA, and genotyping assays.
 The laboratory facilities include dedicated laboratories for cell culture and micromanipulation.
 The core is located in the Veterinary Medicine Building and is hosted by the Division of Animal Sciences.

 Plant Biology Facilities

-Ernie and Lottie Sears Plant Growth Facility
+Ernie and Lotte Sears Plant Growth Facility

 The Ernie and Lotte Sears Plant Growth Facility contains 12 greenhouses, walk-in growth chambers, and a long-term seed storage in rooms for the preservation of genetic resources.
 It is also home to the Plant Transformation Core facility.
 Sears is located next to Tucker Hall at the heart of campus.